mentalmove/HeapSort/README.md

 That leads to general expression
 Element at index x has children at index (2 * x + 1) and index (2 * x + 2)
 while element at index (2 * x + 2) potentially not exists.

+A tree is called a heap when all parents are greater than their children.